I. Formal Relationship Between the University and Students

 The Academic Regulations provide the framework within which academic programs are completed, and offer academic guidance along the program path.

 The University reserves the right to add to, alter, or amend these regulations at any time.

 E-mail is one of the official means of communication between UNBC and its students.
-All students are assigned a UNBC e-mail address upon course registration.
+All students are assigned a UNBC e-mail address upon admission.
 The e-mail address assigned to a student by the University will be the only e-mail address used by UNBC for communication with students for academic and administrative purposes.
 Students are responsible for checking their UNBC e-mail account regularly so as to remain current with administrative and academic notifications.
-It is the student's responsibility to ensure that time-critical e-mail is accessed, read, and acted upon in a timely fashion.
-If a student chooses to forward University e-mail to another e-mail address, it is the student's responsibility to ensure that the alternate account is active.
+It is the student’s responsibility to ensure that time-critical e-mail is accessed, read, and acted upon in a timely fashion.
+If a student chooses to forward University e-mail to another e-mail address, it is the student’s responsibility to ensure that the alternate account is active.

 3. General Requirements for a Degree With a Major

 First-entry undergraduate degree programs require a minimum of 120 credit hours with (except for the BA General and BSc Integrated degrees, and professional programs) a major subject.
 A major is a set of academic credit hours that, taken together, offers a strong concentration in a particular subject area or discipline as defined by the University Senate.
 Special regulations apply to individual degree programs and to honours degrees, the requirements for which should be consulted as well.

 A continuing student is one who has registered in one of the last three semesters.
 Unless such a student has been required to withdraw, or is suspended, the continuing student can return to the University without reapplying.
 A returning student is one who has not registered in any of the last three semesters.
 The student must reapply to the University and, if readmitted, will be governed by the general and program regulations in effect at the time of readmission.

 5. Course Load